 To engrave at multiple focal points on an object with several levels, the Color Mapping feature is very useful.
-In the following example we want to mark on both Surface 1 and Surface 2 on the following part where Surface 1 is .5" (12.7 mm) high and Surface 2 is .3" (7.62 mm) high.
+In the following example we want to mark on both Surface 1 and Surface 2 on the following part where Surface 1 is 0.250" (3 mm) higher than Surface 2.